IamUSER/Flipper-Fusion/ReadMe.md

 <details>
 <summary>Our example</summary>

-In our case, this is used with the NSFW animations.
+In our case, this is used with the PRO animations.
 Dont worry, these are disabled by default because I know not everyone likes to see my / anime tits and thats fine.
 Anyways.. each level gives a brand new background animation, they also become more and more lewd over time.
 (Funfact for those reading.. thats why the repository has this warning.
 Github doesnt like my tits :c)

 <p>I just want to simplify, expand, unify, and make the FlipperZero a professional use device.
 Ya know, where your friends and colleagues don't think you're a porn obsessed weeb.
 Hack for peace!
 XO
 <br><br>